Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Traditional, Mechanical, Or Analog Odometers

-As the name suggests, the traditional odometers are mechanical, comprising a set of gears and a series of cables.
+As the name suggests, traditional odometers are mechanical, comprising a set of gears and a series of cables.
 The cables connect the vehicle transmission to the odometer.
 When the vehicle moves, it spins the cables, turning a set of gears connected to a numbered dial to log the mileage.

 Digital Odometer